 Teams may only participate in one event option (LRT or LRS) and will need to decide which one of these two options is best for their team.
 Once a team has registered for one of the events, they may not switch to another event.
 The team can only be removed from the event and be added to the Waitlist for the other event.

 Teams will compete in head-to-head matches with other teams in a newly-developed environment similar to an in-person event.

 Teams participate in matches during morning or afternoon sessions.
 Teams indicate their preference by registering for the LRT with the corresponding session name (ie: Morning Division OR Afternoon Division).

-Team Size: LRT divisions will include up to 48 teams that are randomly assigned.
+Division Size: LRT divisions will include up to 48 teams that are randomly assigned.
 International teams may be grouped into divisions to accommodate differences in time zones.

 Judging: All teams will be eligible to submit their digital engineering notebooks.
 Judges conduct live remote interviews with the top teams based on their engineering notebooks to determine the Excellence, Design, and Innovate Award winners.